 - Caregiver Connect: When a veteran has a telehealth medical appointment, this service allows their caregivers to join the online call as well.

-- Disability compensation: Veterans with mesothelioma may qualify for disability compensation, which is usually worth almost $4,000 per month.
+- Disability compensation: Veterans with mesothelioma may qualify for disability compensation, which is usually worth over $4,000 per month.
 With the consent of the veteran, caregivers can use some of this money to cover grocery bills, rent, mortgage, or other expenses.

 - Health insurance: Caregivers can get different forms of VA insurance, including CHAMPVA and TRICARE.